How self-aware do you think you are?

 - Learn to tailor your response to situations in order to present the best side of yourself at all times.
 For example, if you are inclined to interrupt people, work on being a better listener.
 If you tend to over-share, hold it back in business situations and focus on coming across as compassionate and friendly instead, if the situation merits this.
 If you have a tendency towards anger, work on developing rational thoughts instead.
 All of this takes practice.

-- Work out your own behavior patterns and triggers.
+- Work out your own behaviour patterns and triggers.
 For example, do you always say ‘yes’ for fear of upsetting a colleague and then end up resentful and having to do things you don’t want to?

 - Recognize and admit to mistakes.
 Most people are forgiving if someone confesses to a mistake, especially if they have clearly learned from it and used it as a way of moving forward.

 - What happens when individuals are not self-aware?
 They may not understand their own thought processes, which could be distorted by emotion.
 They may not be able to identify their own weaknesses and strengths.
-They will not be aware of the impact their behavior has on others, and the damage this could be doing to a relationship.
-They may have reached positions of seniority or power, but may not necessarily command respect, or be considered likable or approachable.
+They will not be aware of the impact their behaviour has on others, and the damage this could be doing to a relationship.
+They may have reached positions of seniority or power, but may not necessarily command respect, or be considered likeable or approachable.

 - So why make the effort?
 Because if you are more self-aware, and therefore multi-culturally aware, you will have better relationships.
 You will understand what creates harmony in a group, and know why people react to situations the way they do.
 You will be able to challenge your own prejudices.
 Living in a multicultural world will be fulfilling, rather than frustrating.